200 S. Spruce Street

 Can I build a second house on my property?

 Yes, a second residence is allowed and is considered an accessory dwelling unit (ADU) within the Zoning Code.
 ADUs are allowed on all single-family properties but the size of the ADU is limited depending on parcel size.
 Please contact the Planning Division at (970) 244-1636 with your address to discuss the limitations and process.

 Can I deed a portion of my lot to my kids?

-This is considered a subdivision of land.
-Please refer to the "Can I subdivide my land" section..
+No, this is considered a subdivision of land and any division of land must follow a County process (except when both parcels are greater than 35 acres).
+Please refer to the "Can I subdivide my land" section (see next).